-Requirement from the permit Current Status with Respect to Addressing the Requirement Code Reference Identified Gaps Further Clarification or Discussion A.4.b Program Requirements Legal authority to conduct pollutant load inspections on private industrial General nuisance provisions declare that pollution of body of water (including streams and drainage ditches) is subject to enforcement.
-WLMC 5.425 None None and commercial properties.
+Requirement from the permit Current Status with Respect to Addressing the Requirement Code Reference Identified Gaps Further Clarification or Discussion A.4.b Program Requirements Legal authority to conduct pollutant load inspections on private industrial and commercial properties.
+General nuisance provisions declare that pollution of body of water (including streams and drainage ditches) is subject to enforcement.
 WLMC 7.035 gives City general authority to inspect licensed businesses for compliance with local, state, and federal laws.
-WLMC 7.035 None.
+WLMC 5.425 WLMC 7.035 None None.